Public Benefit Declaration

 To achieve its purpose, the Science Council provides public benefit by advancing science and science education, and advancing equality and diversity in science, in the following ways:

-- Advancing professionalism in science by promoting high standards of professional competence, conduct and performance of scientists and science technicians, which requires registrants to demonstrate a commitment to continuing professional development and abide by a Code of Conduct which includes the obligation to have regard for the public interest at all times.
+- Advancing professionalism in science by promoting high standards of professional competence, conduct and performance of the science workforce, which requires registrants to demonstrate a commitment to continuing professional development and abide by a Code of Conduct which includes the obligation to have regard for the public interest at all times.

 - Supporting science employers to enhance the competence, skills and knowledge of the science and science technician workforce, through the promulgation of the benefits of professional registration.